danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/periscope.md

 ### Submitter
    * [ ] Post in #data channel in Slack
+   * [ ] Link to Periscope Charts/Dashboards from the Handbook where appropriate.
    * [ ] Close this MR

 /label ~Reporting ~Periscope ~Review